 Overall, I have mixed feelings about Safeway delivery.
 It does save time, and the online interface is pretty good.
 The prices seem to be about the same as shopping in store, with the modest addition of the delivery fee.
 However, the fact that they messed up 2 out of 6 times delivering to my house makes me not a huge fan of the service.

 I’ll probably continue to occasionally purchase grocery delivery from Safeway, just because they’ve got my purchase history memorized and because of the convenience.
 However, there are two other produce delivery services that I’m pretty into right now – Imperfect Foods and Misfits Market.
 They offer “ugly” produce boxes — supposedly rejected, but healthy and delicious, produce – at a reduced price.
-We’ve had a lot better success getting our groceries delivered on time from the, and with a much fewer substitution rate.
+We’ve had a lot better success getting our groceries delivered on time from them, with a much fewer substitution rate.
 And, if you’re local to California, Good Eggs is another amazing grocery delivery service that offers extremely sustainably sourced food and meal kits.